 Commercial Recycling Laws

 Statewide Waste Characterization data, the commercial sector generates nearly three fourths of the solid waste in California.
 Furthermore, much of the commercial sector waste disposed in landfills is readily recyclable.
+For this reason, California created their commercial recycling laws.
 Increasing the recovery of recyclable materials will directly reduce greenhouse gas emissions (GHG) emissions.
 In particular, recycled materials can reduce the GHG emissions from multiple phases of product production; including extraction of raw materials, pre-processing and manufacturing.
 A co-benefit of increased recycling is avoided methane emissions at landfills from the decomposition of organic materials.
 Use of composted organic materials also provides environmental benefits such as carbon storage in soils and reduced use of fertilizers, pesticides, and water.

 Mandatory Commercial Recycling was one of the measures adopted in the Assembly Bill 32 Scoping Plan by the Air Resources Board (ARB) pursuant to the California Global Warming Solutions Act (Chapter 488, Statutes of 2006).
 The Mandatory Commercial Recycling Measure focuses on increased commercial waste diversion as a method to reduce GHG emissions.
 It is designed to achieve a reduction in GHG emissions of 5 million metric tons of carbon dioxide (CO2) equivalents.
 To achieve the measure’s objective, an additional 2 to 3 million tons of materials annually will need to be recycled from the commercial sector by the year 2020 and beyond.